Belarus Withdraws Accreditation Of Several Foreign Journalists - UrduPoint

 The results of the presidential election have been rejected by the European Union, which is preparing sanctions against high-ranking Belarusian officials and has urged Lukashenko to set up a dialogue with the opposition.

-Lukashenko, for his part, has refused to make any concessions and has denounced a Western plot to bring him down.
+Lukashenko, for his part, has refused to make any concessions and has alleged a Western plot to bring him down.

 The demonstrations have sparked a violent police crackdown condemned by rights groups and Western leaders.